-Certain dividend, interest and security lending income received by the Fund is subject to withholding tax imposed in the country of origin.
+Certain dividend, interest, capital gains and security lending income received by the Fund is subject to withholding tax imposed in the country of origin.
 Such income and gains are recorded on a gross basis and the related withholding taxes are shown separately in the Statements of Comprehensive Income.

-As at December 31, 2023 and 2022, if applicable, the Fund has considered contingent tax liabilities and uncertain tax treatments, as well as interest and penalties, and determined that no amount need be accrued in respect of such amounts.
+As at December 31, 2024 and 2023, if applicable, the Fund has considered contingent tax liabilities and uncertain tax treatments, as well as interest and penalties, and determined that no amount need be accrued in respect of such amounts.